Skip to content

 Cursor

-Cursor has its own built-in codebase indexing, but CCE adds compressed retrieval and token savings tracking on top.
+Cursor has built-in codebase indexing, but CCE adds compressed retrieval, cross-session memory, and token savings tracking on top.

 Terminal window